 - Degree: Bachelor of Applied Science

 Year: 4th Year

 I am a fourth-year civil engineering student specializing in resilient infrastructure management.
 When I joined the School of Engineering at UBC’s Okanagan campus, I wanted to pursue civil engineering.
 However, when I finished my first year that decision changed and I applied to electrical engineering.
 In the first term of my second year, I was an electrical engineering student but my passion for civil insisted, and I switched back to civil toward the end of the term.
-So far, I have been involved with Engineering Society moving up from an active member to the position of civil rep and Students' Union Okanagan of UBC (UBCSOU) where I am the currently president.
+So far, I have been involved with Engineering Society moving up from an active member to the position of civil rep. Now, I am president of UBCO chapter of World University Service of Canada which is part of the Students' Union Okanagan of UBC (UBCSUO WUSC).
 I am looking forward to renewing the World University of Canada at UBC Okanagan, and conducting the campaign next year to increase the number of refugee students that will be arriving yearly here at UBCO.
-In addition to these, I have been involved outside the campus with Pathways Abilities Society in Kelowna, having worked and volunteered with them at their Community Bottle recycling Center.
+In addition to these, I have been involved outside the campus with Pathways Abilities Society in Kelowna, having worked and volunteered with them at their Community Bottle Recycling Center.
 I received UBC Okanagan Award for Outstanding Engagement in the 2021/2022 academic year for my commendable contributions to campus and the broader community.